 - Matters involving an illegal activity and where a criminal proceeding is being pursued against the applicant.

 Appeals General Questions

-The appeal mechanism allows NWT residents to question how NWTHC or LHO policies have been interpreted and applied to their circumstances.
-NWT residents cannot appeal established Housing Corporation or LHO policies, nor can they appeal any matters that fall under the Residential Tenancies Act or decisions that have been reached by the Rental Officer.
+The appeal mechanism allows NWT residents to question how Housing NWT or LHO policies have been interpreted and applied to their circumstances.
+NWT residents cannot appeal established Housing NWT or LHO policies, nor can they appeal any matters that fall under the Residential Tenancies Act or decisions that have been reached by the Rental Officer.

 NWT residents wishing to appeal a decision must do so within 20 business days of receiving the decision from their LHO or District Office.
 The appeal period starts on the day the letter that notifies a resident of a decision by the LHO or District Office is issued.

 Can I still appeal a decision that was made before the appeal process was launched?

 No, only decisions that were made after the appeal process was launched can be appealed.

 I don’t want to appeal to the LHO Board of Directors or the District Director.
 Can I appeal directly to the Housing Appeal Committee (HAC)?

 No, appeals under the Public Housing Program have to be reviewed first by the LHO Board of Directors and, subsequently, by the District Director.
 Appeals under Housing Choices have to be first reviewed by the District Director.
 The Housing Appeal Committee will not review appeals that have skipped these appeal levels.

 Why should I appeal anyway?
 All appeal levels are run by the government and I don’t stand a chance of winning.